greg-raven/Uncommon-Sense/_drafts/staging.md

-When people nobody voted for run everything, you are not living in a free country.
-Tucker Carlson

 There must be no barriers to freedom of inquiry ...
 There is no place for dogma in science.
 The scientist is free, and must be free to ask any question, to doubt any assertion, to seek for any evidence, to correct any errors.
 Our political life is also predicated on openness.
 We know that the only way to avoid error is to detect it and that the only way to detect it is to be free to inquire.
 And we know that as long as men are free to ask what they must, free to say what they think, free to think what they will, freedom can never be lost, and science can never regress.
 J. Robert Oppenheimer

 Socialism produces bad music, bad art, social stagnation, and really unhappy people.
 Frank Zappa

-If you think that the Bill of Rights is what sets us apart, you're crazy.
-Every Banana Republic in the world has a Bill of Rights.
-Antonin Scalia